 The UK Armed Forces has a very clear definition of what a spouse is.
 Married couples or those in a civil partnership only are considered as spouses – not those living together as man and wife, but if you live together before marrying this may be taken into account too.

-Divorce and Your Military Pension – How Much Will I Lose?
+Divorce and Your Military Pension – How Much Is My Spouse Entitled To?

 The Veterans UK [previously the Armed Forces Pension Scheme] guidance states that you may be required to share anything between 1% and 100% of your military pension with your former spouse.
 As there are so many variables, it is essential to seek expert legal advice sooner rather than later.

-A military pension is extremely valuable, so think of this in terms of protecting your future income rather than being unfair to your former spouse.
-A lawyer can advise on other ways to transfer funds to your ex-spouse should you wish to do so.
+An Armed Forces Pension Scheme (AFPS) pension is extremely valuable, so think of this in terms of protecting your future income rather than being unfair to your former spouse.
+A lawyer can advise on other ways to transfer funds to your ex-wife or husband should you wish to do so.

 In considering a financial settlement on divorce, there are a number of factors which the court will consider.
 In particular, you are more likely to keep more if not all of your own pension if your spouse has maintained a career of their own, and in particular if as a result they have their own pension.
 The court will also bear in mind the separate needs of both you and your spouse and those of any children you may have.